HISPlayer/HTML5_Player_SDK/README.md

 The default UI is easily customizable to fit your preferences (e.g. icons, colors, etc).</p>

 At HISPlayer, we specialize in securing high-quality video streaming tailored to your specific needs.
-If you have any desired features or require any specific customization, please visit our [website](https://www.hisplayer.com/demo-gaming/) and let us know.
+If you have any desired features or require any specific customization for your app., please visit our [website](https://www.hisplayer.com/demo-gaming/) and let us know.

-To get a demo of our latest Player SDK version, contact us [here](https://www.hisplayer.com/html5sdk/).
+To get a demo of our latest HTML5 Player SDK, contact us [here](https://www.hisplayer.com/html5sdk/).

 ### Here you can find the [full Documentation](https://documentation.hisplayer.com/html5/api/index.html).